 Even though 80 percent of all fish live in school at some point in their lives, some fish live solitary lives.
 As a rule, smaller fish are more likely to live out their lives in schools, although some large fish will school together.

 Furthermore, not all fish that school do so for protection in numbers.
-In fact, some of the fiercest fish in the world live in schools.
+Some of the fiercest fish in the world live in schools.
 Piranha fish live in large schools that they are born into.
 Although they tolerate their brothers and sisters, a new piranha attempting to join the school later is usually attacked and killed.

 How Many Fish Make a School?